Enrollment

 Eligible New Hires

-OPS employees that work an average of 30 hours or more per week (0.75 FTE) at the point of hire, through a Qualifying Status Change (QSC), or over a defined measurement period are eligible for State of Florida benefits.
+OPS employees who work an average of 30 hours or more per week (0.75 FTE) at the point of hire, through a Qualifying Status Change (QSC), or over a defined measurement period are eligible for State of Florida benefits.

 Open Enrollment